- For Students

 If you are interested in becoming involved with CITP, we encourage you to visit.
 The best way to do so is to come to one of the many events that we host.
 If you would like to stop by some other time, please contact us.

 Each academic year, we issue a call for fellows to apply to spend up to a year at CITP.
 Fellows are a critical part of the Center’s intellectual life, and participate in many activities throughout the year.
-The application process is usually open from November 1st through January 15th.
+The application process is usually open from November 1st through the end of January.
 Please see the CITP home page during that time period for more information and links to the application.

 There are many opportunities for undergraduates to be involved with CITP.
 We offer an undergraduate certificate through the Program in Information Technology and Society.
-We also maintain an Undergraduate Fellows program that helps undergrads interested in technology policy to interact and collaborate.
-Undergraduates also often collaborate with CITP-affiliated faculty on research, and CITP helps to match undergrads with summer internship and job opportunities in technology policy.
-You may also want to subscribe to our CITP Undergrads mailing list.
-If you’re a coder, you may also want to check out the Code@Night events.
+Undergraduates often collaborate with CITP-affiliated faculty on research, participate in various events geared toward undergraduates, including our annual Tech Policy Boot Camp trip to DC during fall break, and use the Center as a resource to find summer internship and job opportunities in technology policy.
+Interested undergraduates may subscribe to our mailing list.